eclipse-syson/syson/.github/PULL_REQUEST_TEMPLATE.md

 ## Changelog and release notes

 - [ ] Has the `CHANGELOG.adoc` + `doc/content/modules/user-manual/pages/release-notes/YYYY.MM.0.adoc` been updated to reference the relevant issues?
-- [ ] Have the relevant API breaks been described in the `CHANGELOG.adoc` + `doc/content/modules/user-manual/pages/release-notes/YYYY.MM.0.adoc`?
+- [ ] Have the relevant API breaks been described in the `CHANGELOG.adoc`?
+- [ ] Are the new / upgraded dependencies mentioned in the relevant section of the `CHANGELOG.adoc`?
 - [ ] In case of a change with a visual impact, are there any screenshots in the `doc/content/modules/user-manual/pages/release-notes/YYYY.MM.0.adoc`?
 - [ ] In case of a key change, has the change been added to `Key highlights` section in `doc/content/modules/user-manual/pages/release-notes/YYYY.MM.0.adoc`?
-- [ ] Are the new / upgraded dependencies mentioned in the relevant section of the `CHANGELOG.adoc` + `doc/content/modules/user-manual/pages/release-notes/YYYY.MM.0.adoc`?

 ## Documentation